RobJacobson/ws-dottie/docs/describe-project/archive/implementation-prd-v5.md

       **`npx fetch-dottie [endpointname]`**
 - [ ] **Document the data structure** and identify key patterns
 - [ ] **Note any discrepancies** between expected and actual data
-- [ ] **Extract real-world examples** for use in annotations
+- [ ] **Extract verbatim examples** from actual API responses for use in annotations (no data transformation permitted)
- - [ ] **Blocking condition**: If you cannot fetch real data with `fetch-dottie`, stop and request assistance; do not write or modify related descriptions
+ - [ ] **MANDATORY STOPPING CONDITION**: If you cannot fetch real data with `fetch-dottie`, you MUST stop all work and request assistance.
+Do NOT use curl, direct HTTP requests, or any other method to circumvent this requirement.
+Do NOT write or modify any related descriptions.
+This is a hard blocking condition with no exceptions.
  - [ ] **Canonical endpoint names**: Read the `id` fields in `src/clients/**` (format: `api:endpoint`) as the source of truth.
 Convert to `api/endpoint` when writing documentation and cross-references.
 - [ ] **Identify relationships** between different endpoints and fields

 **⚠️ CRITICAL: Use Default Parameters Only**
 Default parameters are automatically applied by the client `sampleParams` in `src/clients/**`.
 Do not pass parameters manually.

-If a no-parameter call fails to return data, treat it as a blocking condition and ask for assistance.
+**🚨 MANDATORY STOPPING CONDITION**: If a no-parameter call fails to return data, you MUST stop all work and request assistance.
+Do NOT use curl, direct HTTP requests, or any other method to circumvent this requirement.
+This is a hard blocking condition with no exceptions.
 ```bash
 # ✅ CORRECT - Use default parameters (no additional parameters)
 npx fetch-dottie getBridgeClearancesByRoute